thegranduke/etch-a-sketch/README.md

 ## Installation

-To run the **Grid Sketch Tool**, simply download the code and open the HTML file in a modern web browser.
+To run the **Grid Sketch Tool**, simply download the code and open the HTML file in a modern web browser or check it out [here](https://thegranduke.github.io/etch-a-sketch/)

 ---